Not sure where to stay & play in Bali? Here’s our guide to the different regions of Bali to help you plan your next vacay

 4. Get a hole-in-one at Bali National Golf Club – one of the island’s only international-standard 18-hole golf courses.

-5. Pamper and preen at a luxury spa or hair salon.
+5. Pamper and preen at a luxury spa.
 With an endless collection of five-star spas hidden away inside Nusa Dua’s top resorts, the opportunities to bliss out by the beach are endless.

-Best for: Surfers, beach lovers and travellers looking for a more laid-back holiday.
+Uluwatu is best for: Surfers, beach lovers and those looking for a more laid-back holiday.

 Think: Hidden bays, natural landscapes and chic bars on the cliff-tops.